surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 Custom made mathematical operations can be added in calculated column section as shown in below Image;

-**To check number of working days in each month using calculated column expression :**
+**For Example :** To Calculate number of working days in each month using calculated column expression :**

 ```
 bi.days_in_month